Firework Categories, Classifications & Safety Distances

 For storage, the relevant UK legislation (MSER) defines fireworks as Hazard Type 3 or Hazard Type 4 (HT3 or HT4) and this then indicates how many of each type of firework can be stored in the same place and for how long.
 This is relevant if you’re buying a lot of fireworks or doing so many weeks before your display and need to store them.

 You will come across the term 1.3G a lot because many retailers emphasise various fireworks being better or more powerful as they are 1.3G.
-For more information have a read of our 1.3G or 1.4G fireworks? article.
+For more information have a read of the 1.3G or 1.4G fireworks? article.

-We should stress that the majority of consumers buying fireworks on November 5th or New Year’s Eve to let off that night need not worry about 1.3G/1.4G or HT3/HT4 and instead focus on the firework’s safety distance as that directly relates to the safety of their display.
+I should stress that the majority of consumers buying fireworks on November 5th or New Year’s Eve to let off that night need not worry about 1.3G/1.4G or HT3/HT4 and instead focus on the firework’s safety distance as that directly relates to the safety of their display.

 Category T1 and T2